WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 After rolling initiative, but before the first creature takes its turn, you can switch your result with the result of another creature that you can see.
 Once you've done so you can't use this feature again until you finish a long rest.

+#### Arcane Brilliance
+*6th-level Study of Arcane feature*
+<div style='margin-top:-4px'></div>

+You gain proficiency in the Arcana skill if you don't already have it.
+Your proficiency bonus is doubled for any ability check you make with it.

+Additionally, you are always under the effects of a *comprehend languages* spell.

 <img src='https://www.gmbinder.com/images/8W9yFbL.jpg' style='position:absolute; bottom:-250px; right:-173px; width:1000px' />

 <img src='https://www.gmbinder.com/images/L60ii4e.png' style='position:absolute; top:105px; left:0px; width:100%; height:100%' />